christinalu3799/race-to-the-krusty-krab/README.md

 * When the timer ends and both users are still in the game, then the game will announce that it's a tie.
 Users will have the option to play again.
 * If both players result in a game over before the timer ends, the game will be directed to a game over page where users can either play again or go back to the home page.

+## Forthcoming Features

+I hope to add sound effects to indicate when the player has hit another car.
+I also want to add more visual elements along the sides of the road to create a more realistic feel of a player driving up a road.